api-platform/website/pwa/data/con/2024/legal/en/faq.md

 Tickets **are non refundable**.
 Tickets will only be refunded if Les-Tilleuls.coop cancels the event.
 However, you can transfer your ticket by your own: please reach [Cécile](mailto:cecile@les-tilleuls.coop) once you've found a buyer so that she can change the name on the badge.

+## Can I convert my on-site ticket to an online ticket?

+You can convert your on-site ticket to an online ticket.
+However, please note that the price difference between the two tickets is non-refundable.
+If you wish to convert your ticket, [email us](mailto:events@les-tilleuls.coop) and we will do our best to help you.

+## Can I convert my online ticket to an on-site ticket?

+You can convert your online ticket to an on-site ticket.
+The price difference between the online ticket and the current on-site rate at the time of your request will be charged to you.
+If you need to convert your ticket, [contact us](mailto:events@les-tilleuls.coop).

 ## Can I access to a car park?

 Once you’re arrived in Lille, we invite you to use public transport.
 You will find all travel information on how to get to the event [on this link](#venue).